On the Construction of Nonasymptotic Confidence Intervals in Linear Models (and for Expectations)

 Abstract: Recently, political divisiveness appears to have been increasing in various democracies (Trump, populism, extreme right-wing parties in Europe, etc.).
 Language, as a basic determinant of group identity, might be part of that story.
 “Witch hunt” versus “impeachment hearing”; “undocumented workers” compared to “illegal aliens”; “death tax” or “progressive wealth tax”: those partisan expressions name the same object but with different connotations.
 They diffuse into media coverage and can induce framing effects on public opinion.
 Hence the interest in measuring speech polarization of political leaders and comparing its evolution over time or across countries.
 A way to do so would be linguistics and literary exegesis.
 Another is a statistical analysis that, despite being quite rough (data is word counts essentially), enables the comprehensive study of a large corpus of texts without relying on ex-ante partisan expressions.
 The aim is to quantify to which extent two distinct groups speak using different words.
 In our application, we study Democrat and Republican speakers in the US Congress between 1873 and 2016.
 Gentzkow, Shapiro, and Taddy (Econometrica 2019) address the same issue with a structural discrete choice model and a machine-learning type penalization.
 We provide an alternative method whose pros are the following: (i) a formal partial identification result for the parameter of interest, a speech partisanship index, within a testable statistical model; (ii) simple and computationally light estimators for the bounds and confidence intervals; (iii) only “aggregated data” is required.
 As a consequence, our methodology can easily be applied to other settings with the same problem of quantifying differences as regards the choices made by individuals split into two groups in a “high-dimensional” context – meaning that the number of distinct options is large relative to the number of observed choices in data.
 In our application, these are choices of words pronounced by Republican and Democrat speakers, but it might as well be choices of residential locations between natives and immigrants when investigating segregation, product choices between distinct groups of consumers in empirical industrial organization, etc.

-The sampling scheme of the French Labor Force Survey happens to draw clusters of around thirty to forty adjacent housing.
-Such clusters form relevant neighborhoods to study residential segregation provided the segregation indices account for small-unit bias, so that they can be compared over time or across different dimensions of segregation (French versus non-French people; jobseekers versus workers; college graduates versus non-graduates, etc.).
-In this project, I try to construct long-term series of residential segregation indices to describe the evolution of residential segregation in France and compare the magnitude of segregation along several dimensions (nationality, ethnicity, education, socio-economic status).
+Abstract: This article takes advantage of the sampling scheme of the French Labor Force Survey, which draws clusters of around thirty adjacent housing, to study several dimensions of residential segregation in France from 1968 to 2019.
+Such clusters form relevant neighborhoods to study residential segregation provided the indices account for the small-unit bias so that they can be compared over time or across different dimensions of segregation (French versus non-French people, jobseekers versus employed, college graduates versus non-graduate, white-collar versus blue-collar workers, etc.).

 On the Construction of Confidence Intervals for Ratios of Expectations